Find out more about the people who develop and deliver the EnterpriseTECH programme:

 Dr Ghina M Halabi

-Programme Leader, EnterpriseTECH, EnterpriseTECH STAR, and EnterpriseWOMEN
+Programme Leader, EnterpriseTECH, EnterpriseTECH STAR and EnterpriseWOMEN

 Dr Ghina M Halabi is an inspiring astrophysicist and social entrepreneur.
-With a relentless passion for unraveling the mysteries of the cosmos, her research delved into the structure and evolution of stars, probing their life cycles and the physics that governs their behaviour to provide insights about the universe and our place in it.
-Demonstrating her adaptability and keen insight, Ghina transitioned from the enigmatic world of astrophysics to the equally dynamic and disruptive realm of entrepreneurship.
+With a passion for unravelling the mysteries of the cosmos, her research explored the structure and evolution of stars, probing their life cycles and the physics that governs their behaviour to provide insights about the universe and our place in it.

-At the intersection of science, entrepreneurship, and education, Ghina joined the Education Team at the Entrepreneurship Centre, where she has played a crucial role in the creation and management of transformative programmes that empower academics to commercialise their research and flourish beyond the confines of the laboratory.
-As an advocate for female empowerment, she designed and leads EnterpriseTECH and EnterpriseWOMEN, an innovative entrepreneurship development programme specifically tailored for early-stage women entrepreneurs, founders and CEOs.
+Leveraging her expertise at the intersection of space science and commercialisation, Ghina joined the Education Team at the Entrepreneurship Centre, where she has played a crucial role in the creation and management of transformative programmes that empower academics to commercialise their research and flourish beyond the lab.

-In a remarkable achievement, Ghina became the first individual to earn a PhD in astrophysics from a Lebanese university.
-Driven by a deep-seated commitment to promoting STEM and advocating for women in science, she founded She Speaks Science, a multi-lingual social enterprise dedicated to fostering a positive STEM identity among young people and amplifying the voices of women scientists through the art of storytelling.
-She Speaks Science has garnered funding and support from prestigious organisations such as the International Astronomical Union and the University of Cambridge.
+Driven by a commitment to promoting STEM and advocating for women in science, she founded She Speaks Science, a multi-lingual social enterprise dedicated to fostering a positive STEM identity among young people and amplifying the voices of women scientists through storytelling.
+She Speaks Science has received funding and support from prestigious organisations such as the International Astronomical Union and University of Cambridge.

 Contact the team